raspberrypilearning/testing-vision/en/step_4.md

 --- /task ---

-If you want to see what the image looks like to your model, try printing out all those lists of numbers!
+If you want to see what the image looks like to your model, try printing out all those numbers!

 ![Lists of numbers in a Colab output cell.](images/numeric_image.png)